iamsthita/Scania/README.md

 - Added an API in the backend to list the deployed images:
   - `router.ts`

-- The component in Backstage:
+- The Docker component in Backstage:
   - `DockerHubImagesComponent.tsx`

 - Component to run the image locally: